-Market Conditions: External local conditions of the office rental market are the principal factor governing office building acquisition, regardless of the short-term or long-term strategic objectives of the purchaser.
+Market Conditions: External local conditions of the multifamily rental market are the principal factor governing multifamily building acquisition, regardless of the short-term or long-term strategic objectives of the purchaser.
 This is true for all types of owners, be they real estate investment trusts (REITs), pension fund or other fiduciary institutions, partnerships, or individuals.

-Studies in California suggest that regional and local earthquake hazards (presence of faults and their proximity, regional earthquake history, geological and local site factors, etc.) have little if any influence on the levels of office rental rates.
-Earthquake risk, in general, does not appear to translate into financial cost in the office marketplace.
+Studies in California suggest that regional and local earthquake hazards (presence of faults and their proximity, regional earthquake history, geological and local site factors, etc.) have little if any influence on the levels of multifamily rental rates.
+Earthquake risk, in general, does not appear to translate into financial cost in the multifamily marketplace.

-Lenders and Insurers: Lenders and insurers are important external participants in many office building acquisitions, and each carry out due diligence functions to determine the risks and potential liabilities in any given deal.
+Lenders and Insurers: Lenders and insurers are important external participants in many multifamily building acquisitions, and each carry out due diligence functions to determine the risks and potential liabilities in any given deal.
 By their nature, lenders and insurers spread their risks over a wider range of investments than that presented to an owner in a specific acquisition.
-The insurability of the acquired property is of great concern to office building owners, but the cost of insurance is of lesser concern because the cost reportedly can be passed on to tenants in office properties.
+The insurability of the acquired property and the cost of insurance are of great concern to multifamily building owners because the cost of insurance may not be able to be passed on to tenants in residential properties.

 Lenders and insurers usually employ engineering consultants to perform the seismic portion of the due diligence, and they use proprietary programs to carry out the analysis.
 The most common analysis used is the Probable Maximum Loss (PML) analysis, which quantifies the percentage of the property that will be lost in a major earthquake.
 Such an analysis is referred to as deterministic, and it does not consider the damages and losses that could result from more moderate but more frequent earthquakes.
 Lenders and insurers establish their own proprietary criteria for acceptable PML.
-Lenders, reportedly, require seismic due diligence in California and the Pacific northwest, and the extent to which it is done in other seismic regions is not known.
+Lenders often require seismic due diligence in California and the Pacific Northwest, and the extent to which it is done in other seismic regions is not known.

-Risk Management: Many office building owners have formally established internal risk management functions within their organizations.
+Risk Management: Many multifamily building owners have formally established internal risk management functions within their organizations.
 These risk managers participate in the due diligence analyses carried out prior to acquisition.
 The rigor of internal due diligence varies from owner to owner.